thepig25/react-experiments/README.md

 ## Installation and running these experiments

-Clone the repo to your machine, then:
+From your terminal/git bash console:

 ```sh
 git clone git@github.com:ScottMaclure/react-experiments.git